 - Open the document dropdown by clicking the arrow to the right of the document name

 Inserting a new column will open the Configure column dialog, where you can specify the data type and name of your new column.

 Need to insert multiple columns at once?
 Begin by selecting as many columns as you wish to add and then follow the steps above.
 The "Insert column left" and "Insert column right" options will become "Insert # columns left" and "Insert # columns right," with the # equivalent to the number of columns you've selected.

 Column Styling and Inserted Formulas

 Any formulas are automatically readjusted to follow the inserted column.
-For instance, our "Revenue" column contains formulas that adjust to account for a new column.
-For complete details, see Formula readjustment.
+For more details, see our article on Formula Readjustment.

 How to Move Columns

-In Spreadsheet.com, it's easy to move columns around by dragging and dropping them.
-To move a column (or multiple columns) simply grab the column or columns you would like to move, hold down your left click and drag them to the new location in the worksheet.
+To move one or multiple columns, grab the column or columns you would like to move, hold down left-click and drag them to the new location in the worksheet.

-In Spreadsheet.com, the best way to insert a column is to move it.
+The best way to insert an existing column elsewhere is to move it.
 You can easily move columns without having to copy and paste at all.
-But if you'd prefer to copy and paste columns, you can insert a new column and then paste in the column you want to move.
+But, if you'd prefer to copy and paste columns, you can first insert a new blank column as outlined above and then paste in the existing column you want to move.